Maryland Name Change: A Complete How-To Guide

 Your marriage ceremony

-Whoever solemnizes your wedding—judge, clerk of court, or religious official—must return your marriage license to the circuit court within five days after the ceremony.
+Whoever solemnizes your wedding—judge, clerk of court, or religious official—must return your marriage license to the circuit court within five days after your ceremony.

-Your officiant should hand you a copy of the attached marital certificate for your records.
-This document isn't useful for name change, as it's not a certified copy.
+Your officiant must hand you a copy of the attached marital certificate for your records.
+You cannot use this document for name change: for that, you need a certified copy.

-You may get real certified copies of your certificate from the circuit court clerk after it's returned and recorded.
+Order certified copies of your certificate from the circuit court clerk after they record your returned license.
 Use that document for name change.

 Divorce name change